 Spencer Fane understands our most valuable asset is our people.
 The mission of the summer associate program is to recruit students who exhibit excellence in academic performance and who support the firm’s commitment to diversity, equity, and inclusion by sharing unique life experiences, beliefs, backgrounds, capabilities, perspectives, personalities and other invaluable attributes.

-To apply for Spencer Fane’s Summer Associate Program, please click here.
+Click here to view the open attorney positions to apply for our Summer Associate Program.
 With your application, please attach a resume, cover letter and available law school transcripts.
 Please check if we are registered at your law school for On Campus Interviews (OCI) and apply via their career center instead of applying directly, if you have the option.
-Any additional questions can be directed to email@example.com, as well.
+Any additional questions can be directed to firstname.lastname@example.org, as well.

 Expectations for the Summer Program

 Spencer Fane’s annual summer associate program has two goals—first, to provide summer associates meaningful work experience and exploration of the firm’s diverse range of legal services; and second, to facilitate informal social interaction to allow summer associates to begin developing relationships with our attorneys and staff.
 In order to make the most of the summer program, Spence Fane encourages all summer associates to take ownership of the experience.

 The firm is committed to deliberate and careful growth, as is reflected by our relatively small summer associate classes.
 The small class size allows our summer associates to take on substantial responsibilities right away, work with partners directly and informally, and enjoy the satisfaction of client contact at an early stage in their development.
 In addition to extensive practical experience, our summer associates enjoy opportunities to interact with our attorneys in social settings, as we believe it is important to foster real relationships among our lawyers.